Business-savvy celebrities are turning their popularity into profitability.

 Celebrities are invested in their own businesses more than ever.
 These famous entrepreneurs are active decision-makers and influencers, inextricably linked to their own products, and committed to their business.

 Seeing how these lines have not only sustained but flourished over the past 2-3 years, churning out an average of 3-4 seasons or product drops, this trend seems more than just a fad.
-Celebrities seem to have cracked the ‘lifestyle brand’ formula faster than conventional retailers.
+Celebrities and influencers seem to have cracked the ‘lifestyle brand’ formula faster than conventional retailers.
 Keeping up with the New-Age shoppers has left many established retailers biting the dust.
 Meanwhile our unlikely entrepreneurs make it look so effortless with billions of followers buying into every trend, line, or collab they come out with.

 For instance, Kanye West has never had a problem building a strong, unapologetic brand around himself, and consequentially, every business he has touched.
 Jessica Alba co-founded The Honest Company, a line of natural, non-toxic consumer goods.
 The company has evolved into a leader by adapting to the trend of conscious consumerism.
 Its open, transparent marketing is most popular among parents who want safe products for their families.